directus/directus/.changeset/red-swans-march.md

 "@directus/api": patch
 ---

-Prevented auto conversion of png images to jpg to ensure transparency is not lost
+Fixed auto conversion of images with transparency support when accept header is not applicable